-It depends on the type of fishing you are doing, on the lighting, and the clarity of water.
+It depends on the type of fishing you are doing, the lighting, and the clarity of water.
 The leader line should be between 2-6 feet long.

 HOW DO YOU STOP THE CAMERA FROM SPINNING?

 HOW DOES THE WIFI WORK?

 The GoFish Cam emits its own WiFi signal.
-The camera works similar to how your house’s WiFi does; when you leave the range of your house your phone disconnects, and once your phone comes back into range, it reconnects.
+The camera works similar to how your house’s WiFi does; when you leave the range of your house, your phone disconnects, and once your phone comes back into range, it reconnects.
 When the camera comes back into range of your phone, it picks up on the WiFi signal and reconnects.
-This allows you to review all the footage on your GoFish Cam via our app on your mobile device.
+This allows you to review all the footage on your GoFish Cam via the fishing app on your mobile device.
 The Wifi will disconnect while underwater.
 If you're cast and retrieving it will auto connect every time you reel in.
 If you're keeping the camera underwater longer, it will stop "searching" after 5 minutes.
 To reconnect then, you'd have to open the camera and press the WiFi button again.

 HOW FAR DOES THE WIFI GO?

 Current technology for WiFi does not allow it to go underwater as the water disrupts the signal.
 We are working closely with researchers and different studies to make sure that when WiFi has underwater capabilities, the GoFish Cam will too!